WIKA-Group/javascript_parsers/docs/users/migration-guide.md

 1. **Download the new script.** Deploy the `4.x.x` bundle and keep the `3.x.x` file only as a reference while you verify behavior.

 2. **Test alarms and configuration flows.** As the `NETRIS2` only supports 4-20 mA, there is no need to adjust the measuring ranges.
 The `4.x.x` architecture performs stricter validation and surfaces more granular error messages.
 Re-run your acceptance tests to confirm alarms, configuration status messages, and downlink acknowledgements behave as expected.

+    > **Error and warning prefixes:** Just like the `2.x.x` migration, the parser now prefixes decoded errors and warnings with the codec identifier automatically.
+Remove any manual prefixing you had in custom handlers and rely on the parser output to show which codec emitted the message.

 ## Troubleshooting tips